-For those of you that know me or have been a student of mine know that I constantly rant about knowing and understanding the client’s business, in order to intelligently comprehend and appreciate the risks the business faces.
-Well the same goes for the board of directors.
+For those of you that know me or have been a student of mine know that I continuously rant about knowing and understanding the client’s business to intelligently comprehend and appreciate the risks the business faces.
+Well, the same goes for the Board of directors.

 Obtaining an understanding of the client’s business is key to effective oversight, including enterprise risk management, and also helps in building and maintaining a positive relationship with management.